7th Pay Commission: All is not lost, hopes of CG employees to revive in December

 Madhya Pradesh Chief Minister Shivraj Singh Chouhan had announced that it would raise the retirement age from 60 to 62 to ensure that the employees get all the benefits due to them.

 When the source was asked for a time frame as to when the retirement age and salary hike issues would be resolved he said that it may be done by December.
-When asked if the salary is hiked would there be arrears he said that that would be decided at a later date.
-Whether to give arrears starting April 1 2018 or not is something that the Finance Minister Arun Jaitley would take a call on.
+When asked if the salary is hiked would there be arrears he said that that would be decided at a later date?
+Whether to give arrears starting April 1, 2018, or not is something that the Finance Minister Arun Jaitley would take a call on.
 Jaitley had assured in Parliament that there would be more good news on the 7th Pay Commission.
-He is however undergoing treatment and serious deliberations would begin once he is back, the source also added.
+He is, however, undergoing treatment and serious deliberations would begin once he is back, the source also added.